Patent vs Trademark

 Trademark is something (a logo, a text, sound, a mascot, or an image) that is associated with the products and services of a company.
 A trademark is helpful in allowing customers to recall about the company when they see or hear this trademark.
 Who can forget the logo of McDonald’s and KFC and their value for their respective companies in bringing in more customers and generating more sales?
 If you have a trademark that is really helpful to you, it is advisable to get it registered in the trademark and patent office.
 This will help you deter others from adopting a similar or deceptively similar logo.

 What is the difference between Patent and Trademark?

 • Patent gives the right to the inventors to stop other people from manufacturing their invention.

 • Trademark is a logo, image, text, or even sound that has the power to remind people about the products and services of a company.

-• The application for a patent carries higher fee than that for trademark.
+• The application for a patent carries a higher fee than that for trademark.

-• Both trademark and patent are given by Patent and Trademark Office.
+• Both, trademark and patent, are given by the Patent and Trademark Office.